 The full-time 12-month internship generally begins the second or third week of August, is subject to change.
 The Internship requires at least 1900 hours for the training year with 1750 hours of Supervised Professional Experience (SPE) toward licensure.
 Interns are expected to be on site Monday through Friday and work 40 hours per week.
+Interns are expected to work approximately two evenings per week.

+Interns are required to work on site while school-based treatment programs are in session.
 Interns working off site without permission or prior approval will not be paid for those days.
-Interns are given vacation time, which is typically used during winter, school breaks, or agency closures.
+Interns are given 80+hours of vacation time, which is used during the winter, spring, and summer school breaks.
 The agency is typically closed the week of Thanksgiving and the week between Christmas and New Year's, so all interns take those weeks off (the specific dates will be announced at the beginning of the internship year).
-Interns are also given agency holiday days off to be specified at the start of the training year.
-Paid sick leave is accrued.
-Rate of accrual (usually 4 hours per pay period) may only be used after six months of employment.
+Interns are also given agency holiday days off to be specified at the start of the training year as well as 80 hours of paid sick leave.
 The Director of Training must approve any times interns are not on site.

-The expectation for school-based interns during school breaks is that they will engage in activities consistent with their professional development and their role as a member of a team (unless time has been petitioned and approved for research or professional development purposes or time off as designated above), interns will be involved in the myriad of professional activities and tasks generated by the needs of the agency at these times.
+The expectation for interns during school-based program breaks, consistent with their professional development and their role as a member of a team, is that unless time has been petitioned and approved for research or professional development purposes (as designated above), interns will be involved in the myriad of professional activities and tasks generated by the needs of the agency at these times.

 Interns may use up to 40 hours of professional development time during the internship year for purposes such as dissertation defense, school graduation, delivering papers at professional conferences, job interviews, etc. Interns may also request up to 40 hours of time during the times when school-based programs are not in session for research purposes.
-This time is designed to support interns who are engaged in external professional activities such as ongoing professional research endeavors, presentations, or dissertation.
-This time is NOT intended to be used by interns as the primary means to enable dissertation completion.
-Dissertation management must be done outside of internship time and/or cannot interfere with the training program.
+This time is designed to support interns who have not yet completed their Dissertation or Psy.D.
+Project, as well as to support students who are engaged in other ongoing professional research endeavors.